 Telling stories around the fire is a campsite tradition, why not turn it into an actual roleplaying game?

 Fiasco – This is another zero prep, no GM, no moderator required, game.
-It does require a bunch of D6s though in black and white.
+It does require a bunch of black and white D6s though.
 Thankfully those are pretty abundant and it won’t hurt if you lose a couple.
 In Fiasco you play people with powerful ambition and poor impulse control, where things not only can but will go terribly wrong.
 One of the cool things about Fiasco is the number of different setting playsets out there, many of which are perfect for a camping trip.
-For example: Camp Death.
+For example, Camp Death.

 The Extraordinary Adventures of Baron Munchausen – “A Game of Wagers, Wine, and Competitive Lying.”
 While I’m sad to say I haven’t played it myself, Baron Munchausen sounds perfect for playing around a campfire.
 In this game, players tell fantastic stories in an attempt to one up each other.
 Players can attempt to trip up other players by wagering a token and pointing out a falsehood in the story.
 The original storyteller then has to either come up with an excuse (and spend their own token) or swallow their pride and incorporate the new truth into their story.
 This is a diceless, GMless, no prep, game that includes over two hundred adventures ready to be played in the core book.

 Once Upon a Time – Start off with Once Upon a Time and then tell a story using the cards in your hand.
 If you manage to play all of your cards and direct the story to your secret ending, you win, but other players can interrupt your story by playing their own cards, and then start weaving the story towards their own ending.
 With the right group I have had a fantastic time playing Once Upon a Time, just remind players that it’s about telling a good story and not solely about playing your cards as quickly as possible to win.

 Here are a few other games that could be great for your camping getaway.